ynput/ayon-documentation/website/docs/dev_addon_workflow_events.md

 Ensure you have the workflow processor service running.
 :::

-### Supported ways to trigger workflows automatically
+### Triggering workflows automatically

-There are several ways to trigger workflows:
+There are several ways to trigger workflows automatically:

-1. Run workflows from folder and version actions.
-2. Run workflows when certain events are triggered on the server.
-3. Run workflows periodically.
+1. **When certain events are triggered on the server**: When workflows with event input nodes like `OnVersionCreated` and `OnTaskAssigneesChanged` are registered, the event processor runs them whenever their respective event is triggered.
+To support more events, the list of event input nodes can be extended to cover custom event topics you might have.
+2. **On a schedule (periodically)**: When workflows with the cron input node `OnSchedule` are registered, the event processor runs them based on the provided cron expression.
+3. **From folder and version actions**: When workflows with the input nodes `OnActionFromFolder` and `OnActionFromVersion` are registered and exposed in action menus, clicking their respective workflow action emits either `workflow.from_simple_action.local` or `workflow.from_simple_action.remote`, depending on the `Execute Locally` toggle.
-4. Run workflows during the publishing process.
-This isn't officially supported, but you can achieve a similar result by creating a workflow that triggers on version creation, which fires once publishing completes.
-It's also possible to write a custom publish plugin to trigger a workflow directly, but for now we recommend sticking with the on-version-created approach, since it's more generic.
+4. **During the publishing process**: This isn't officially supported.
+It's possible to write a custom publish plugin to trigger a workflow directly; however, a more generic approach is to achieve a similar result by creating a workflow that triggers on version creation, which fires once publishing completes.

-### Supported events

-Use the relevant input node in to gather input data within your workflow.
-Like other workflow nodes, the default list can be extended to support custom `event-topic` you might have.

-- `entity.version.created` — node: `OnVersionCreated`
-- `entity.task.assignees_changed` — node: `OnTaskAssigneesChanged`
-- `workflow.from_simple_action.local` and `workflow.from_simple_action.remote` (custom events emitted by the workflow addon when a workflow-related action is triggered from the action menu on folder or version entities) — nodes: `OnActionFromFolder` and `OnActionFromVersion`
-- Cron expressions (not an AYON event, but a cron expression) — node: `OnSchedule`

 ## Examples